Mirror83/miscalleneous-bash/README.md

 # Miscalleneous Shell Scripts
-A collection of bash shell scripts serving as the solution to the questions in [this file](ICS_2305_BASH_ASSIGNEMNT.pdf)
+A collection of bash shell scripts serving as the solution to the questions in [this pdf file](ICS_2305_BASH_ASSIGNEMNT.pdf)

+The follwing is a short discussion on a few of the questions that needed some supplemenatry informationn apart from the scripts themsevels and the comments therein The heading for each section is the name of the script and the number that it corresponds to in the [pdf](ICS_2305_BASH_ASSIGNEMNT.pdf)

+## 4. read-empty.sh
+You can test that this command behaves as expected using the [./fav-animals](./fav-animals/) directory.

 ## 5. image-conversion.sh
 This script depends on the [imagemagik](https://imagemagick.org/) package.
 For Debain-based systems, the following command can be used to get it: